MarcoLeongDev/handsfree-stable-diffusion/README.md

 3. Can I use the creation of stable diffusion for my business?
 - My understanding is the authorship is defined differently in different jurisdictions.
 Again, ask your lawyer to ensure it is okay

+4. Y CFN?
+Y U no terraform?
+- I am more familiar with Cloudformation.
+If you can help me with terraform, you are absolutely welcome.

+5. Why are you choosing the template+script approach?
+- I believe CFN template with user data script is a clearer solution as everything is in one single file.
+I could have move the bash script external and fetch+execute with user data, but I found this approach make the script invisible to the end user.
+So it is more about balance the pros and cons

+6. Are you really from Australia?
+- Yes and no, no one is really from Australia except the indigious people whom we learnt to respect more than the history did.
+But yes, I live here in beautiful Sydney.
+You should get your ass here and drink beer with us

-4. I like ugly kangaroo, can I have more?
+7. I like ugly kangaroo, can I have more?
-- They aren't ugly but here they are:
+- They aren't ugly but here the full resolution and one extra:

 ![1](./assets/straya1.png)
 ![2](./assets/straya2.png)
 ![3](./assets/straya3.png)

-5. Are you a prompt-engineer only for questionable kangaroos?
+8. Are you a prompt-engineer only for questionable kangaroos?
 - I was luck to have other humble creations: https://pixai.art/@marcoleong

 # Can I get you a coffee?